vulsdoc/vuls/docs/tutorial-scan-docker-image.md

 - yarn.lock
 - Cargo.lock

-By integrated with Trivy, Vuls can detect libraly vulnerabilities inside of Docker image automatically.
+By integrating with Trivy, Vuls can automatically detect library vulnerabilities inside of Docker images.